-The appeal fee of 1525 € will be refunded if the appeal is upheld.
-If the original decision is changed by the appeal board 405.09), it can decide to refund a percentage of the appeal fee if appropriate.
-If there is an infringement to rule 405.05, the Chairman of the ICA can decide that the appeal is not considered valid since the expiry dates were not respected.
+If the original decision is changed by the ICA (405.09), it can decide to refund a percentage of the appeal fee if appropriate.

+If there is an infringement of rules 405.04 or 405.05, the Chairman of the ICA can decide that the appeal is not considered valid since the deadlines were not respected.
 In this case 50 % of the received appeal fee will be reimbursed to the appellant.

-Further appeal fees or deposits as foreseen in the ICA rules do not apply
+Further appeal fees or deposits as foreseen in the ICA rules do not apply.